andrastantos/brew/docs/cpu/vectors.rst

 This of course can be put in an SVI loop for larger vectors.

-.. note:: since operations are not predicated, exceptions can still fire for elements that should be ignored.
+.. note:: since operations themselves are not predicated, it's not possible to do masked loads/stores.
+Those would need to be implemented as read-modify-writes; which has potentially different exception semantics.

-.. todo:: I don't yet know how to deal with floating point exceptions (IEEE in that regard is painful, I believe), but load-stores could also be problematic.

 Context changes
 ---------------

 There is an inherent problem with vector ISAs: they hold a lot of state.
-This of course is great for performance as state needs to be spilled into memory much less frequently and even when it does, it can be done much more efficiently.
+This of course is great for performance as state needs to be spilled into memory much less frequently and even when it is, it can be done much more efficiently - using burst transfers.
 However, this state is a problem whenever the execution context needs to change.

 Drawing on the Cray experience: on the one hand, one could say that if a code doesn't touch vector registers, it's context doesn't need to include them, on the other, the Cray libraries made extensive use of vector registers for very mundane tasks, such as memcpy or strlen.
-These are so commonly used, it's hard to imagine many programs that would not touch vector registers.
+These are so commonly used it's hard to imagine many programs that would not touch vector registers.

 What can be said though is that there could be significant sections of execution when no vector registers are touched.
 If a context switch happens in those sections, the previously saved vector values are still valid, no need to update them.